gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 law-based, entities.
 I think that you can find non-liberal thinkers talking about markets.
 The Salamanca School stands out as the most prominent.
 That's a counter-Reformation Catholic school of thought.

-And, so markets are a separate bag to liberalism.
+So markets are a separate bag to liberalism.
 I think where liberalism comes into the picture is the fetishization of markets, is the thinking, and this would be my criticism of the libertarian strain of liberalism, that markets solve absolutely every problem.
 And at that point, they kind of become a fetish, and they definitely become ideological at that point.

-As in, you're there with a hammer and everything looks like a nail.
 If you're there with a hammer and everything looks like a nail, you've left the realm of practical political thinking behind, and you're in the realm of ideology.
 And there's varying ideologies, but you're in the realm of liberal ideology when you're trying to apply market-based principles to absolutely everything.

-PP: And that's kind of how I think about it.
 Markets function very well in certain circumstances.
-They function somewhat poorly in others, and they don't function at all in others, and that a military is just one that they do not function at all.
+They function somewhat poorly in others, and they don't function at all in others.
+The military is just one where they do not function at all.
 There is absolutely no way that I can think of, and I believe I'm a reasonably competent economist, there is no way I can think of to come up with some market mechanism to put a price on military goods that may never be used.

 That's ultimately what we're dealing with.
-It could be... let's imagine that you had three cycles of military goods, maybe once every 10 years you get a new kind of wave of innovations.
+It could be... let's imagine that you had three cycles of military goods, maybe once every 10 years you get a new wave of innovations.
 And you have no war in those 30 years.
 How do you price these things?
-I mean, it's not what I am saying that the pricing of the 1,500 tanks is trivial, but you price them on an input-output basis, and that's central planning.
+I mean, it's not that I am saying that the pricing of the 1,500 tanks is trivial, but you price them on an input-output basis, and that's central planning.
 That's how Gosplan used to do central planning in the Soviet Union.
 And as far as I understand it, that's effectively how the Russian (and Chinese, for that matter) military-industrial complex works at the moment.